yeoman/yeoman/docs/cli/commands/test.md

 Usage: `yeoman test`

-Runs a Mocha test harness in a headless instance of Phantom.js.
+Runs a Mocha test harness in a headless instance of PhantomJS.

 When you generate a new project using `yeoman init`, we also scaffold out a basic set of Mocha unit tests that you can continue using to test your application.